redoy-ahmed/ActivityLifeCycle/README.md

 Then if we kill our app, we can see logcat print output as follows:

 ---> onDestroy: onDestroy called

+onCreate and onDestroy methods are called only once throughout the LifeCycle

 Pretty Clear HUH ! 👌🙀